nus-cs2113-AY2324S2/ip/docs/README.md

 ### Mark task: `mark`

-Indicate task as completed in the task list
+Indicate task as completed in the task list.

 Format: `mark INDEX`

-* Mark task at the specified `INDEX` as completed.
+* Mark task at the specified `INDEX` as **completed**.
 The index refers to the index number shown in the task list.
 The index must be a **positive integer**, e.g. 1,2,3...

 Examples:
 ```